Canopy: Property-Driven Learning for Congestion Control

 \subsection{Sensitivity Analysis}

-For brevity, we limit our analysis to the performance properties henceforth. \Cref{fig:sensitivity} shows the performance of \sysname for various parameters choices.
+\Cref{fig:sensitivity} shows the performance of the \sysname model trained with the shallow buffer properties, for various parameters choices.
 We explain the insights below.

-\textbf{Number of symbolic components.}\quad Note that we divide the input range into several components to improve the precision of certificates (\Cref{sec:implementation}).
-A larger number of symbolic components implies a more precise certificate (and hence, more accurate verifier feedback) because the input range is divided into finer slices, thereby resulting in less over-approximation.
+\textbf{Number of partitions.}\quad Note that we divide the input region into several partitions to improve the precision of certificates (\Cref{sec:implementation}).
+A larger number of partitions implies a more precise certificate (and hence, more accurate \qcf) because the input region is divided into finer slices, thereby resulting in less over-approximation.
 This is evident from \Cref{fig:sensitivity} where $N=1$ yields loose certificates and is hence unable to bound delays leading to 1.88$\times$ higher p95 delays.
 On the other hand, $N=10$ provides very accurate verifier feedback -- which helps it to achieve 27\% lower delays than $N=5$ but in the process it loses out on bandwidth utilization.
 Further, $N=10$ is also computationally expensive.
 Overall, $N=5$ is found to be the best configuration balancing certificate precision and compute cost.

 \textbf{Weight of the verifier reward.}\quad By substituting different values for $\lambda$ in \Cref{eq:unconstrained-learning-goal}, one can increase or decrease the weight given to the verifier reward during learning. \Cref{fig:sensitivity} shows that increasing $\lambda$ from $0.25$ to $0.5$ and $0.75$ yields 32\% and 42\% smaller delays, respectively, but also results in 8.2\% and 10.1\% lower utilization as well.
 The reason is that more weight to the verifier reward guides the learner to high property satisfaction (and hence, more bounded delays) but is unable to optimize for the raw reward.